kannanb2745/Virus-detection-via-CLI/README.md

 # DEPLOYMENT OF SOFTWARE ON YOUR SYSTEM
 ### $ Python and Git are the required languages to run our package.
-### $ The input form scanning, detection, or penetration needs to be specified as the path of the file or folder.
+### $ The input for scanning, detection, preventing or pentesting needs to be specified as the path of the file or folder.
-### $ It will clone our project directly for our repository.
+### $ It will clone our project directly from our repository.

 # INSTALATION COMMANDS
 git clone https://github.com/Madhavan-012004/BATCH_7_MINIPROJECT.git